Skip to main content

 *Note that computer science students may also take programming courses instead of, or in addition to, lab-based science courses before applying to transfer to USC.
 Please visit the section on programming courses for more information.

 General Education (GE) courses are not required for admission.
-You might, however, still want to take one so that you have a full schedule.
+You might, however, still want to take a few so that you have a full schedule.
 You can find courses at your current institution which will transfer to USC for GE credit in Step 3 below.

 In general, which courses should I take to stand out as an applicant?